-Having addressed the majority of issues related to SALW and SCA security in Tajikistan, the Office in 2013 (March -May) carried out a survey on achievements of SALW and SCA projects in Tajikistan, their impact and long-term sustainability, providing well as further as recommendations on countering security threats and challenges in the country in the context of regional security in Central Asia.
-The survey results demonstrated that, throughout the years of co-operation with the Go-vernment of Tajikistan, the OSCE has played a significant role in ensuring the security of the country's SALW and stockpiles.
-Now CA having both internationally acceptable infrastructure and human capacity in place, the country by the end of 2014, the country will be able to undertake activities in this category independently.
-At the same time. considering the current security situation in the region, and the withdrawal of the International Security Assistance Force (ISAF) in 2014 from Afghanistan and possible security risks to the neighbouring countries as a result, the survey report also contains recommendations on further cooperation in terms of ensuring SALW and SCA security, in the context of regional co-operation.
+Having addressed the majority of issues related to SALW and SCA security in Tajikistan, the Office in 2013 (March-May) carried out a survey on achievements of SALW and SCA projects in Tajikistan, their impact and long-term sustainability, as well as providing further recommendations on countering security threats and challenges in the country in the context of regional security in Central Asia.
+The survey results demonstrated that, throughout the years of co-operation with the Government of Tajikistan, the OSCE has played a significant role in ensuring the security of the country's SALW and CA stockpiles.
+Now having both internationally acceptable infrastructure and human capacity in place, the country by the end of 2014, the country will be able to undertake activities in this category independently.
+At the same time, considering the current security situation in the region, and the withdrawal of the International Security Assistance Force (ISAF) in 2014 from Afghanistan and possible security risks to the neighbouring countries as a result, the survey report also contains recommendations on further co-operation in terms of ensuring SALW and SCA security, in the context of regional co-operation.